-☐ Init Display First
+☞ Init Display First

-Specifies the first initiation of the monitor display from the installed PCI graphics card or PCI Express graphics card.
+Specifies the first initiation of the monitor display from the installed PCI graphics card or the PCI Express graphics card.

-▶ PCI Sets the PCI graphics card as the first display.
-(Default) ▶ PEG Sets PCI Express graphics card as the first display.
+- ▶ PCI Sets the PCI graphics card as the first display.
+(Default) - ▶ PEG Sets PCI Express graphics card on the PCI Express x16 slot (PCIEX16_1) as the first display.